-Bring the outdoors in with Five Perennials To Grow In Your Cut Flower Garden
+Bring the outdoors in with these Five Perennials To Grow In Your Cut Flower Garden.
+Grow your own cut flower garden.
+These best perennials for a cutting garden are easy to grow.

 Now that spring is finally here, we can all start thinking about planting and tending to our gardens.
 So many of us are just chomping at the bit to add some beautiful pops of colorful annuals and perennials throughout our yard.
-Monrovia has long been name trusted for growing healthy and beautiful plants.
-Available at Lowes and local garden centers, Monrovia plants provide a wonderful opportunity for us to create beautiful outdoor living spaces.
+Here are Five Perennials To Grow In Your Cut Flower Garden.

 Here are Five Perennials To Grow In Your Cut Flower Garden